billkarsh/SpikeGLX/Markdown/Metadata_Help.md

 snsMnMaXaDw=192,64,0,1
 ```

-This is the count of channels, of each type, in each timepoint,
+This is the count of channels (words), of each type, in each timepoint,
 as stored in the binary file.
+Remember that digital lines are packed into
+16-bit words.

 ```
 syncNiChan=0